 Identifying Types of Nasal Discharge in Horses

-In the past year, I have come across more and more cases of snotty noses in horses.
+Over the past years, I have come across more and more cases of snotty noses in horses.
 Sometimes it involves just one nostril other times it is both.
-So, time to find out about the types and causes of nasal discharge in horses.
+So, here is some more information about the types and causes of nasal discharge in horses.

 Nasal discharge in horses can come in varying colours and consistencies and can occur for different reasons.
 Sometimes, it’s the result of something minor and will subside on its own, but in other instances, it’s related to something much more serious and will likely need treatment.